In this article:

 How do you use this in practice?
 Generally, you should order more inventory for SKUs with the highest projected loss if possible and reallocate marketing dollars from SKUs with low/out of stock warnings to SKUs with excess stock.

-The last row of dashboards shows your SKUs sorted by high projected excess and loss so you can easily identify where to focus your attention for ordering more inventory and shifting marketing spend.
+The below image shows your SKUs sorted by high projected excess and loss so you can easily identify where to focus your attention for ordering more inventory and shifting marketing spend.
 You can click on the "Show Instructions" button above the Demand Forecast by SKU for a reminder on how to use the dashboard at any point.

 Comments